GoogleChrome/web.dev/src/site/content/en/blog/es-modules-in-sw/index.md

 ## Background

 [ES modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)
-have been a developer favorite for a while now—in addition to a [number of other benefits](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/), they offer the promise of a universal module format where shared code can be released once and run in browsers, as well as alternative runtimes like
+have been a developer favorite for a while now.
+In addition to a [number of other benefits](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/), they offer the promise of a universal module format where shared code can be released once and run in browsers, as well as alternative runtimes like